 I’m Brigid Hayward, the founder of Catalyst Matchmaking.

 When I was single, I started out as a sprightly, enthusiastic social butterfly.
-But after three years of getting nowhere near a good relationship, it wore me down.
+But after three years of getting nowhere near a good relationship online, it wore me down.
 The lack of communication, lack of meeting people in the flesh, and meeting ‘real’ people who had lied and misrepresented themselves really got to me.

 Bringing dating back into the real world